Denver Broncos vs. Philadelphia Eagles NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Over/under insights

-- Denver's games this season have gone over 45.5 points three of nine times.
+- Denver and its opponents have combined to score more than 45.5 points in three of nine games this season.

-- The combined points per game average of the two teams, 46, is 0.5 points more than Sunday's over/under.
+- The combined points per game average of the two teams, 46, is 0.5 points above Sunday's over/under.

-- These two squads combine to surrender 41.2 points per game, 4.3 fewer than this contest's over/under.
+- This contest's over/under is 4.3 points more than the 41.2 these two squads combine to surrender per game this season.

-- The average total in Broncos games this season is 43.7, 1.8 points fewer than Sunday's total of 45.5.

-- In 2020, games involving the Eagles have averaged a total of 49.8 points, 4.3 more than the set over/under in this contest.

 Broncos stats and trends

-- When Denver totals more than 354.1 yards, the team is 3-2 against the spread and 3-2 overall.
+- When Denver picks up more than 354.1 yards, the team is 3-2 against the spread and 3-2 overall.

-- The Broncos have turned the ball over 10 times this season, two more turnovers than the Eagles have forced (8).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Denver's matchup with the Eagles.